strifinopoulos/strifinopoulos.github.io/content/post/DESY_colloquium_2026/index.md

 date: '2026-03-03T00:00:00Z'
 ---

-Visiting Hamburg and giving the Particle and Astroparticle Physics Colloquium at DESY on March 3, 2026 was a real pleasure.
+I was pleased to visit Hamburg and give the Particle and Astroparticle Physics Colloquium at DESY on March 3, 2026.

 The abstract of the talk is reproduced below.